skyflowapi/skyflow-node/README.md

 ```

 ### Vault APIs
-The [Vault](https://github.com/skyflowapi/skyflow-node/tree/master/src/vault-api) Node.js module is used to perform operations on the vault such as inserting records, detokenizing tokens, retrieving tokens for a `skyflow_id` and to invoke the gateway.
+The [Vault](https://github.com/skyflowapi/skyflow-node/tree/master/src/vault-api) Node.js module is used to perform operations on the vault such as inserting records, detokenizing tokens, retrieving tokens for list of `skyflow_id's` and to invoke the connection.

 To use this module, the Skyflow client must first be initialized as follows.